 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via email, facebook, and pinterest.

 - 1 cup (250ml) non-dairy milk

 - 3 tablespoons olive oil

-- Add the milk, olive oil, 2 cups of the flour, and the salt.
-Stir until a wet dough forms.
+- Add the milk, olive oil, 2 cups (300g) of the flour, and the salt.
+Stir with a wooden spoon until a loose dough forms.

 - Place the dough into a large greased bowl and cover with a tea towel or large plate.
-Let it rise in a warm place for one hour, or until doubled in size.
+Let it rise in a warm, draft-free place for one hour, or until doubled in size.
 This is called proofing.

-- When the dough has risen, punch it down gently and place it into a greased standard-size loaf pan, tucking any untidy ends underneath.
+- When the dough has risen, punch it down gently and place it into a parchment-lined or well greased standard-size** loaf pan, tucking any untidy ends underneath.
 Cover with a tea towel and place the loaf into a warm place to rise again for half an hour longer.
-While it's rising, heat your oven to 350F.
+While it's rising, heat your oven to 350F/180C.